lmharriet/projects-ReedMe/README.md

 > This project is in progress

  Recently, What i implemented :
- + division team and color randomly for free game mode
+ + manage Scene
+ + control tower by color
+ + implement towers functions by tower kinds
  + simple Enemy tower Ai
  + select a tower and drag to a target tower with mouse functions
+ + particle effect for visual

  Now i am on it :
 + how to manage all scenes for stages